MARKETNG 3501 - Marketing to the World

 3. All assignments will be checked for plagiarism via TurnItIn through the MyUni website.
 This is a computer programme that detects plagiarised work.

 This course has Group Work.
 Please note, in life you must work with other people, some may have different communication styles, working styles, levels of ability.
-ALL group members receive the same mark for the written and presenting components.
+Typically ALL group members receive the same mark for the group assignment.
 It is up to the group to work co-operatively together and ensure everyone does their fair share.
 If there is sufficient evidence to suggest a group member has NOT participated and contributed, the Lecturer in Charge reserves the right to adjust marks.

 For ALL assessable works, please use quality research sources.
 This means you DO NOT use Wikipedia, blogs, Kwintessential, unknown websites with no authors (unless they are government or industry or corporate sites).
 So do not use essay sites, case study sites, slideshare.
 Some theory sources are useful for all pieces.